-- a) advising the Board of Directors on compliance with any legislation, regulations and any other applicable laws, in so far as they apply to the company, - the assessment of possible impact as regards changes in the legal environment on the company, - c) the identification and assessment of any compliance/regulatory risks. - d) providing the Board of Directors with regular reports on the progress of the Compliance plan, and any other matters which need to be brought to the attention of the Board of Directors.
+- a) advising the BoD on compliance with any legislation, regulations and any other applicable laws, in so far as they apply to the company; - the assessment of possible impact as regards changes in the legal environment on the company; - c) the identification and assessment of any compliance/regulatory risks.; - d) providing the BoD with regular reports on the progress of the Compliance plan, and any other matters which need to be brought to the attention of the Board of Directors

-The Company has in place a compliance plan and a compliance policy.
-The compliance policy delineates the responsibilities of the Board of Directors together with the delegated responsibilities of the resources within the Compliance Department and more specifically the responsibilities of the Compliance Function and its Holder.
-The Compliance policy is reviewed every year by the Board of Directors, and if required, it is updated to ensure that it remains relevant to the company and in line with the regulation.
-On the other hand, the annual compliance plan is drawn up every year by the Compliance Function and is approved by the Board of Directors.
+The Company has in place a Compliance Plan and a Compliance Policy.
+The compliance Policy delineates the responsibilities of the Board of Directors together with the delegated responsibilities of the resources within the Compliance Department and more specifically the responsibilities of the Compliance Function and its Holder.
+The Compliance Policy is reviewed every year by the Board of Directors, and if required, it is updated to ensure that it remains relevant to the company and in line with the regulation.
+On the other hand, the annual compliance plan is drawn up every year by the Compliance Function and is approved by the BoD.